JohnSnowLabs/spark-nlp/docs/en/annotators.md

 ### Bert Embeddings

 Bert Embeddings.
-This annotator may only be created by a tensorflow process located at `python/tensorlfow/bert`
+This annotator may only be created by a tensorflow process located at `python/tensorlfow/bert`.
+You can find the weights in the [trained models repo](https://github.com/JohnSnowLabs/spark-nlp-models#english---models)
 **Output type:** Word_Embeddings
 **Input types:** Document
 **Reference:** [BertEmbeddings](https://github.com/JohnSnowLabs/spark-nlp/tree/master/src/main/scala/com/johnsnowlabs/nlp/embeddings/BertEmbeddings.scala)